dvorak42/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   them when using the cleartext SNI name.
 This restriction allows a client to reject resumptions in {{auth-public-name}}.

-Note that an unrecognized ClientEncryptedSNI.record_digest value may be a GREASE ESNI extension (see {{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ESNI was required.
+Note that an unrecognized ClientEncryptedSNI.record_digest_mac value may be a GREASE ESNI extension (see {{grease-extensions}}), so it is necessary for servers to proceed with the connection and rely on the client to abort if ESNI was required.
 In particular, the unrecognized value alone does not